VoxelBoy/EditorFormulasWindow/README.md

 ## Editor Formulas Window

-A simple window that lets you tap into all the one-method Editor scripts submitted by the Unity community.
+A simple window that lets you tap into all the single-method Editor scripts submitted by the Unity community.
 It's like a community-built Swiss army knife that has more tools added every day.

 <img width="330" alt="Editor Formulas Window" src="https://cloud.githubusercontent.com/assets/433535/16903304/9077bc06-4c83-11e6-9122-e0e491cf243e.png">